-INFORMATION TECHNOLOGY MANAGEMENT (W) CSI 320
+CSI 320 INFORMATION TECHNOLOGY MANAGEMENT (W) (3)

 This course emphasizes special management considerations as they relate to data processing environments.
 Types of data processing organizations and options for their internal structure will be addressed.
 Internal functions and related aspects of data processing from planning through the life cycle of an automated facility are addressed.
-Prerequisite: CSI 295 and MGT 204.
+Prerequisite: MGT 204.
 As needed.

-ELECTRONIC COMMERCE CSI 325
+CSI 325 ELECTRONIC COMMERCE

 This course offers a practical review of e-commerce and e-business issues.
 It covers the infrastructure, alternative business models, opportunities, challenges, and pitfalls.
 Both the relevant technologies and business issues will be discussed and amply exemplified.
-Prerequisite: CSI 295 and MGT 204 or consent of instructor.
+Prerequisite: MGT 204 or instructor consent.
 Fall, odd years.